TMC-CSharp/tmc-c.github.io/pages/teachers_guide.md

 ## The use of NuGet packages

 The NuGet packages are **not** fetched from the Internet when exercise tests are ran!
 The server runs the tests inside a docker container which has locally cached packages and no access to the Internet.
 The list of available packages can be found [**here**](https://github.com/rage/tmc-sandbox-images/blob/master/csharp/NuGetDownloader/config.json).
-If you would like to use newer versions of specific package(s) or to use new package altogether, you are welcome to open PR to expand the list!
+If you would like to use newer versions of specific packages or a new package altogether, you are welcome to open a pull request to expand the list!